SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/connectors/send-connectors.md

 - **Usage type**

-- **Network settings** Configure how the Send connector routes mail: by using DNS or by automatically forward all mail to a smart host.
+- **Network settings**: Configure how the Send connector routes mail: by using DNS or by automatically forward all mail to a smart host.

-- **Address spaces** Configure the destination domains that the Send connector is responsible for.
+- **Address spaces**: Configure the destination domains that the Send connector is responsible for.

-- **Scope** Configures the visibility of the Send connector to other Exchange servers in the organization.
+- **Scope**: Configures the visibility of the Send connector to other Exchange servers in the organization.

-- **Source servers** Configure the Exchange servers where the Send connector is hosted.
+- **Source servers**: Configure the Exchange servers where the Send connector is hosted.
 Mail that needs to be delivered by using the Send connector is routed to one of the source servers.

 On Mailbox servers, you can create and manage Send connectors in the Exchange admin center or in the Exchange Management Shell.
 On Edge Transport servers, you can only use the Exchange Management Shell.